syncfusion-content/winui-docs/winui/accessibility.md

 Accessibility is about making a windows application usable in a wide range of environments by people who use technology and approach a UI with a wide range of experiences.
 There are many different types of disabilities in the world including mobility, vision, color perception, hearing, speech, cognition, and literacy.
 However, these requirements can be met by utilizing the accessibility features of Syncfusion UI WinUI controls.
 The controls support assistive technologies like screen readers, which take advantage of accessibility frameworks.

-The following sections explain the accessibility features:
+The following sections explain the accessibility features.

 ## UI automation